-Over the last 10 years, the average sale price of a relocatable building has exceeded 100 percent of its original cost, demonstrating that these units retain their value well.
-There are many factors in determining value and sale price, including the escalating cost of constructing new units to newer versions of the building codes.
+Over the last 10 years, the

+average sale price of a relocatable building has exceeded 100 percent of its original cost, demonstrating that these units retain their value well.
+There are many factors in determining value and sale price, including the escalating cost of constructing new units to newer versions of the building codes and material price increases.
 Another key factor is the proper operation and maintenance of the unit over its life.

-In 2019, seven companies reported their average sales price to original cost information to MBI.
-These companies accounted for 62 percent of the units in the entire data set.
-Using a weighted average for the companies based on their fleet size and the average ratio provided by each company, MBI has calculated that the average sale price to original cost ratio for 2019 was 1.52:1.
-This includes the sale of all types of units (single wides, double wides, complexes).
+In 2020, five companies accounting for about 50,000 units reported average sales price to original cost information to MBI.
+MBI has calculated the average sale price to original cost ratio for 2020 at 1.08x down from 1.52x in 2019.
+This includes the sale of all types of units (singlewides, doublewides, complexes).
+It is difficult to determine what impact, if any, the pandemic had on the sale of units in 2020.